 The first step is to estimate the propensity score.
-We do that by running a linear probit regression of the treatment indicator (1 - MAJ) on a number of observed variables, the vector X in the previous section.
-We include eight variables in X: log per capita income (LOG(Y)), our three dummy variables for religious beliefs (CATH, PROT, CONFU), and our four dummy variables for colonial origin (COLOES, COLOFR, COLOUK, COLOTH).
-These are the main variables that we think might influence both the choice of electoral rules as well as corruption.
+We do that by running a linear probit regression of the treatment indicator (1 - MAJ) on a number of observed variables, the vector X_i in the previous section.11 The essence of the identifying assumption (5.2) is that we should not leave out any variable known to influence corruption.
+We thus include all covariates for which we found a significant effect on corruption in Section 4.
+The union of those variables include log income, OECD membership, openness, ethno-linguistic fractionalization, education (LOG(Y), OECD, OPEN, ELF, EDU), our variables for religious beliefs (CATH, PROT, CONFU), and for colonial origin (COLOES, COLOFR, COLOUK, COLOTH).12

-Next, we want to verify that conditioning on the estimated propensity score, as in (5.3), is indeed equivalent to conditioning on the full vector X, as in (5.2).
-That is, we ask whether the distribution of X is the same across the treatment and control groups, conditional on the propensity score.
+Next, we want to verify that matching on the estimated propensity score, as in (5.4), indeed is comparable to matching on the full vector X, as in (5.3).
+To do that, we ask whether the distribution of X is balanced across the treatment and control groups, conditional on the propensity score.
 Following the procedure in Dehejia and Wahba (1999), we rank the full set of countries according to their estimated propensity scores.
 Based on this ranking, we group the observations into five strata: the first stratum includes countries with an estimated probability between 0 and 0.2 of having the treatment of proportional elections, the next includes countries with an estimated probability of 0.2 to 0.4, and so on.
-We then test for equality of means between the treatment and the control group, within each stratum, and for each of the eight variables in X. In no case can we reject the null hypothesis that the means are equal, at the 5% confidence level.
-When the same test is performed on the whole sets T and C, rather than within each stratum, we reject equal means for five out of eight variables.
+We then test for equality of means between the treatment and the control group, within each of the 5 strata, and for each of the 12 variables in X. We cannot reject the null hypothesis that the means are equal, at the 5% confidence level, except in very few special cases.13 When the same test is performed on the whole sets T and C, rather than within each stratum, we reject equal means for 7 out of 12 variables, namely for (LOG(Y), OECD, ELF, EDU, CATH, COLOUK, COLOTH) - see Table 2b.14